A Guide to Security Awareness Training for Businesses

 What Is the Main Purpose of Security Awareness Training?

-A security awareness training solution should be designed to meet three key objectives:
+A security awareness training program should have three main goals:

-- Empower employees to detect and report phishing attacks.
-Building simulated phishing campaigns to teach employees how to avoid the most dangerous phishing threats they face.
+- Empower employees to spot and report phishing attacks: Create simulated phishing campaigns to help employees learn how to recognize and avoid dangerous phishing threats.

-- Track compliance, assess security risk and prove training success.
-We recommend starting with a base line.
-A training platform should make it easy to track and share your organization’s compliance score and phish rate.
-The platform’s pre-built reports and charts should help you identify behavioral trends over time and prove the success of your program at the organization, department and individual learner level.
+- Track compliance, assess security risks, and demonstrate training success: Start by establishing a baseline.
+The training platform should easily track and share your organization’s compliance score and phishing rates.
+Pre-made reports and charts should help you see behavior trends over time and show the effectiveness of your program at the organizational, departmental, and individual levels.

 - Training content should be mapped to the National Institute of Standards and Technology (NIST) cybersecurity framework.